jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ben-nott-blueprint.md

 description: Our interview with Blueprint's head honcho - Ben Nott
 featuredImage: /img/ben-nott2.jpg
 ---
-_We caught up with the Blueprint boss for a chat about all things ravey ahead of their boat cruise this Saturday..._
+[_Rave Reviewz'](https://ravereviewz.net.au/) Kamran Ahead caught up with the Blueprint boss for a chat about all things ravey ahead of their boat cruise this Saturday..._
 <br><br>

 **RR: So Ben, [Blueprint](https://www.facebook.com/blueprintentsydney/) has built a reputation as one of the most consistent house & techno parties in Sydney.
 Tell us how it started.**

 Ben: Well I used to help put on raves in the UK, then was doing parties in the States.
-When I came to Sydney I didn’t really plan to do the same, but one day we decided to do a warehouse party in Marrickville.
+When I came to [Sydney](https://www.ravereviewz.net/Events-Location/Sydney) I didn’t really plan to do the same, but one day we decided to do a warehouse party in Marrickville.
 That was the first Blueprint gig 3 years ago and we’ve done about 100 events since!
 We now have a really good core of residents at our events which is cool – Aaiste, Lawrence Daffurn, Andy Ef.
 <br><br>

 **RR: Nice.
 How would you describe the music policy at your events?**